FluidFM® | CRISPR Cell Line Engineering

 CRISPR gene editing with the FluidFM workflow is done on a single cell level.
 The FluidFM nanosyringe is loaded with only 1µL, and only a dozen of cells is needed per experiment.
 As such, only a very low quantity of expensive reagents and precious cells are required to obtain your stable, monoclonal cell line by in less than three weeks starting from the day of transfection until the clones are characterized.
 Start with the needle, not the haystack.

-CRISPR Gene Editing with FluidFM - How it works.
+CRISPR Cell Line Engineering with FluidFM - How it works.

 The core principle of CRISPR editing and monoclonal cell line development with the FluidFM technology are the hollow force-controlled probes.
 The variety of available FluidFM Probe tips and aperture sizes enables cell line development less than three weeks: